bfollek/advent2018/README.md

 #### Part 2

-One nice thing here was finding String.myers_difference in the standard library.
-Handy for problems like this.
+The difference between my first versions, part2_for_v1 and part2_for_v2, is that part2_for_v2 minimizes calls to common_char().
+It's about 50ms faster than part2_for_v1, according to day01/data/benchmarks.out.

-My first version, part2_for, uses a list comprehension (for form) to build and diff the pairs of strings.
-I think it's clean, but it has a performance drawback: We build **all** the pairs of strings before we look for the pair we want.
-It's more efficient to build a pair, test it, and build the next pair only if the first pair isn't the one we want.
-But Elixir's for form isn't lazy, and I couldn't find a way to short-circuit it.
+But both versions use a list comprehension (for form) to build the pairs of strings.
+I think the code is clean, but it has a performance drawback: We build **all** the pairs of strings to look for the pair we want.
+It's more efficient to build a pair, test it, and keep going only if we haven't found the pair we want.

+elixir's for form isn't lazy, and I couldn't find a way to short-circuit it the way take() does in clojure.
+So I wrote...